 Disney’s Saratoga Springs Resort & Spa

 This Disney Vacation Club resort features 924 villas & studios that recall the late 1800s heyday of America’s first vacation destination.
-This is the largest Disney Vacation Club property and opened in several phases starting in 2004.
-There is now a massive 1260 rooms on this equestrian themed property.
+Saratoga Springs is the largest Disney Vacation Club property and opened in several phases starting in 2004.
+There is now a massive 1260 rooms on this equestrian-themed property.